-- Provide interactive sequencing activities utilizing pictures. - Walk children through the basic goal setting process so that they can achieve their personal goals. - Provide interactive activities using children's literature to analyze effective and ineffective listening skills. - Set scenarios for practicing effective communication and listening skills through children's literature, role play and modeling. - Have children develop scenarios of times when they are stressed, have them choose appropriate strategies and identify adults who can help them. - Provide interactive activities, e.g. discussions, puppetry and picture cards that highlight ways individuals grow and develop emotionally and socially. - Provide opportunities for students to sort healthy versus unhealthy behaviors. - Provide interactive ways for children to recognize feeling in self and others, e.g. feeling box, emotion charts. - Provide activities for children to identify adults who care about them. - Model appropriate expression of feelings. - Create interactive activities, e.g. songs, building models, child-size body drawings, to teach body part recognition and function. - Engage in daily sensory-motor activities as part of daily routine (use CDs, tapes or self). - Construct a model that names and describes body parts and organs. - Use visual media that focuses on body parts and organs.
+- Read fiction and non-fiction that describes how individuals grow and develop. - Provide interactive activities (e.g., discussions, puppetry and picture cards) that highlight ways individuals grow and develop (physically and emotionally). - Provide opportunities for students to sort healthy versus unhealthy behaviors. - Provide interactive ways for children to recognize feelings (e.g., feeling box, emotion charts). - Provide activities for children to identify adults who care about them. - Provide activities for children to explore how they are similar and different. - Provide opportunities and activities for children to visualize how families are unique (e.g., personal drawings, children's literature). - Provide opportunities for children to interact with peers who are similar and different. - Create interactive activities (e.g., songs, building models, child-size body drawings) to teach body part recognition and function. - Engage in daily sensory-motor activities as part of daily routine (use CDs, tapes or self). - Read non-fiction that names and describes the function of body parts and organs.